 Many backup options are available these days to ensure that all the data from your phone is safe.
 Many people still prefer the old-school method of connecting their phone to a PC and transfer files.

-These days, there are many backup options to opt for when you want to make sure all the data from your phone are safe.
-Many people still prefer the old-school method, and that’s to connect their phone to a PC and transfer the files.
-If your Samsung Galaxy S21/21+ is not connecting to a PC, you landed on the right page.
+If your Samsung Galaxy S21/21+wont connect to a PC, you landed on the right page.
 Here, we are going to list a few solutions you can try.
 Let’s begin.

-Ways to fix Samsung Galaxy S21/21+ that is not connecting to a PC
+Ways to fix a Samsung Galaxy S21/21+ not connecting to a PC

 Check the USB cable

-Before you move to other solutions that may require a bit more effort, you need to make sure the USB cable isn’t damaged.
+Before you move to other solutions that may require a bit more effort, you must ensure the USB cable isn’t damaged.
 If it is, that’s why you can connect the phone to a PC.

 Restart your phone and your computer

 When you encounter a problem with your phone or PC, the first and most effective solution is simply restarting the misbehaving device.
-In this case, you have to restart both because you’re not sure which one is causing the problem.
-Once you do that, try connecting the phone to the computer.
+In this case, you have to restart both because you’re unsure which one is causing the problem.
+Once you've done that, try connecting the phone to a computer.